 Originally used for storing the horse and carriage in years ago, today, coach houses are serving a new purpose.
 Since there’s clearly no need for horse-drawn carriages anymore, these small structures are being repurposed as secondary dwellings to suit homeowner’s needs – as a rental unit, as a retirement space for aging parents, for adult children to live in once they return from college, and more.
 The options are endless as to what you can do with it.
-If you’re considering transforming your garage or shed into something more useful this year, make sure to keep these 9 things in mind before getting started.
+If you’re considering a coach house, transforming your garage or shed into something more useful this year, make sure to keep these 9 things in mind before getting started.

 Helps Create Affordable Options for Renters